oberrauch/vascaling/text/asking_slack.md

 **ASK FOR HELP:**

-All equations, units, ... are tripple checked at this point, while it is still more than possible that I have some bugs in my code.
+All equations, units, ... are triple checked at this point, while it is still more than possible that I have some bugs in my code.
 So I'm happy for any suggestions...
 Thank's so far.

 ### Answers: